qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 toolbar, note that when mentioned in their name, the tools work almost the same way with diagrams:

+* |showPinnedLabels| :sup:`Highlight Pinned Labels and Diagrams`.
+If the vector layer of the label is editable, then the highlighting is green, otherwise it's blue.
+* |showUnplacedLabel| :sup:`Toggles Display of Unplaced Labels`: Allows to determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
+They are displayed with a customizable color (see :ref:`automated_placement`).
-* |pinLabels| :sup:`Pin/Unpin Labels And Diagrams`.
+* |pinLabels| :sup:`Pin/Unpin Labels and Diagrams`.
 By clicking or draging an area, you pin label(s).
 If you click or drag an area holding :kbd:`Shift`, label(s) are unpinned.
 Finally, you can also click or drag an area holding :kbd:`Ctrl` to toggle the pin status of label(s).
-* |showPinnedLabels| :sup:`Highlight Pinned Labels And Diagrams`.
-If the vector layer of the label is editable, then the highlighting is green, otherwise it's blue.
-* |showUnplacedLabel| :sup:`Toggles Display of Unplaced Labels`: Allows to determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
-They are displayed with a customizable color (see :ref:`automated_placement`).
-* |showHideLabels| :sup:`Show/Hide Labels And Diagrams`.
+* |showHideLabels| :sup:`Show/Hide Labels and Diagrams`.
 If you click on the labels, or click and drag an area holding :kbd:`Shift`, they are hidden.
   When a label is hidden, you just have to click on the feature to restore its visibility.
 If you drag an area, all the labels in the area will be restored.
-* |moveLabel| :sup:`Move Label And Diagram`.
+* |moveLabel| :sup:`Moves a Label or Diagram`.
 You just have to drag the label to the desired place.
-* |rotateLabel| :sup:`Rotate Label`.
+* |rotateLabel| :sup:`Rotates a Label`.
 Click the label and move around and you get the text rotated.
-* |changeLabelProperties| :sup:`Change Label`.
+* |changeLabelProperties| :sup:`Change Label Properties`.
 It opens a dialog to change the clicked label properties; it can be the label itself, its coordinates, angle, font, size, multiline alignment ... as long as this property has been mapped to a field.
 Here you can set the option to |checkbox| :guilabel:`Label every